Our Tax System

 Some sources of income are taxed at different rates.
 Capital gains and dividends from Canadian companies both receive preferential tax treatment.
 The government wants you to invest for the future and to skew your portfolio towards ownership of Canadian companies.
 Business income is taxed at a preferential rate.
 The government wants you to open a business and employ people.

 Let’s get into the calculator to see how our tax system works.
-You can find the calculator here.
+I am using the 2020 calculator.

 Plug $70,000 into the taxable income field and hit calculate.
 You see the results for each province.
-In Ontario, $14,136 is owed in income tax to the federal and provincial governments combined.
-The average tax rate is 20.19% and the marginal tax rate is 29.65%.
+In Ontario, $13,722 is owed in income tax to the federal and provincial governments combined.
+The average tax rate is 19.60% and the marginal tax rate is 29.65%.
 The marginal tax rate is the rate on the next dollar of income.
 If your boss gives you a $1,000 raise, increasing income from $70,000 to $71,000, your tax bill increases by $296.5.
 The raise is worth $703.5 after-tax.
-The after-tax value of a $1,000 raise on $20,000 of income is worth $799.50.
+The after-tax value of a $1,000 raise on $20,000 of income is worth $768.
 The after-tax value of a $1,000 raise in the top tax bracket in Ontario is worth $465.
 More than half the raise is taxed away.
 Comparing a raise at different income levels illustrates the progressivity of our tax system.
+Here is the most recent calculator.

 You can see federal and provincial combined tax brackets for your province on Canadian Personal Tax Rates.
-Here is Ontario.
+Here is Ontario for 2019.
+All provinces are similar.
 Ontarians pay no income tax if income is under $12,068 in 2019.
 This is the first tax bracket.
 They pay 15% on income in the second tax bracket.
 25.10% in the third tax bracket.
 20.05% in the fourth (it drops, this is not an error) and so on.
 This is as of 2019.
+Here is the most recent tax brackets for Ontario.
 (Brackets are adjusted upward annually to account for inflation.
 This eliminates a rising income tax bill due to inflation.
 It is a good thing).
 Most of all income, whether employment income, rental income, pension income including CPP and OAS, etc. is taxed in this manner.
 The taxation when working two or more jobs helps explain our progressive tax regime.

 By looking at the tax brackets of your province you notice that dividends from Canadian corporations and capital gains receive preferential tax treatment.
 This has consequences.
-A dollar’s worth of Canadian dividend income and/or a dollar's worth of capital gain is worth more than a dollar’s worth of interest income after-tax.
-In Ontario, you pay no tax on dividends from Canadian corporations until taxable income reaches $46,605 in 2018.
+A dollar’s worth of Canadian dividend income and/or a dollar's worth of capital gain is worth more than a dollar’s worth of interest income after-tax (in a non-registered account).
+In Ontario, you pay no tax on dividends from Canadian corporations until taxable income reaches $47,631 in 2019.
 Are you listening retirees?

 That is the rate and tax bracket portion of our tax system.